Fali (footballer, born 1993)

-Rafael Jiménez Jarque (born 12 August 1993), known as Fali, is a Spanish professional footballer who plays for Segunda División club Cádiz as a centre-back or a defensive midfielder.
+Rafael Jiménez Jarque (born 12 August 1993), known as Fali, is a Spanish professional footballer who plays as a centre-back or a defensive midfielder for Segunda Federación club Xerez.

 Club career

 Levante and Huracán

 Born in Valencia, Fali joined Levante UD's youth setup in 2010 at age 17, after starting out at Villarreal CF and Catarroja CF. He made his senior debut with their reserves, spending one season apiece in Segunda División B and Tercera División.

 Fali terminated his contract with the Valencians on 16 August 2013, and signed with third-tier club Huracán Valencia CF just hours later.
 In the 2014–15 campaign he appeared in 42 matches and scored three goals, as the team missed out on promotion in the play-offs.

 Gimnàstic

 On 6 July 2015, Fali agreed to a two-year deal with Gimnàstic de Tarragona, newly promoted to Segunda División.
 He played his first game as a professional on 30 August, coming on as a 46th-minute substitute for Sergio Tejera in a 2–1 away win against CD Tenerife.

 Fali scored his first goal in the second division on 19 December 2015, his team's second in a 3–1 home victory over Real Zaragoza.
 On 7 January of the following year, he was loaned to FC Barcelona Atlètic until June.

 On 11 July 2016, Fali's loan was extended until 2018 with a buyout clause.
 He returned to Nàstic in late January 2018.